cisagov/ScubaGear/PowerShell/ScubaGear/baselines/powerbi.md

 Several best practices and approaches are available to protect sensitive data in Power BI:

-- Leverage sensitivity labels via Microsoft Information Protection.
+- Leverage sensitivity labels via Microsoft Purview Information Protection.

 - Power BI allows service users to bring their own key to protect data at rest.